ajthor/rpi-cluster/README.md

 - [Future](#future)

 ## About
-Raspberry Pi Omega is a project to create a simple Raspberry Pi cluster to use as a home micro-server, a development platform, or for any number of other possible applications.
+Raspberry Pi Cluster is a project to create a simple Raspberry Pi cluster to use as a home micro-server, a development platform, or for any number of other possible applications.

 _The big boys get big toys.
 Why can't we have our own?_

-This project assumes you have familiarity with Linux, Raspian, Docker, and the other technologies used within.
+This project assumes you have some familiarity with Linux, Raspian, Docker, and the other technologies used within.

 ## What is Raspberry Pi Omega?